dfelinto/blender-manual/manual/sculpt_paint/texture_paint/introduction.rst

 different tools become available in the Toolbar.

 In the Image Editor, you paint on a flat canvas that is wrapped around the mesh using UV coordinates.
-Any changes made in the Image Editor show up immediately in the 3D View, and vice versa.
+Any changes made in the Image Editor show up immediately in the 3D Viewport, and vice versa.
 To work with the UV layout (for example, to move coordinates) you must go back to View mode.

 A full complement of brushes and colors can be selected from the Sidebar region in the Image Editor.